 This theory is referred to as interpretive.
 Scholars Danica Seleskovitch and Marianne Lederer developed what they called the “theory of sense,” based chiefly on the experience of conference interpreting.
 According to this perspective, meaning must be translated, not language.
 Language is nothing more than a vehicle for the message and can even be an obstacle to understanding.
 This explains why it is always better to deverbalize (instead of transcoding) when we translate.

 The hermeneutic approach is mainly based on George Steiner’s research.
 Steiner believed of any human communication as a translation.
 His book After Babel shows that translation is not a science but rather an “exact art”: a true translator should be capable of becoming a writer in order to capture what the author of the original text “means to say.”

 Linguists such as Vinay, Darbelnet, Austin, Vegliante, or Mounin, interested in language text, structuralism, and pragmatics, also examined the process of translating.
 From this perspective, any translation –whether it is a marketing translation, a medical translation, a legal translation or another type of text– should be considered from the point of view of its fundamental units, that is the word, the syntagm, and the sentence.

 5. The literary approach

 The literary approach does not consider that a translation is a linguistic endeavor but instead a literary one.
 Language has an “energy” revealed through words that the result of experiencing a culture.
 This charge is what gives it strength and ultimately, meaning: this is what the translation-writer should translate.

 6. The semiotic approach

-Semiotics is the science that studies signs and signification.
-Accordingly, in order for there to be meaning there must be a collaboration between a sign, an object and an interpreter.
+Semiotics is the study of signs and signification.
+A meaning is the result of a collaboration between a sign, an object, and an interpreter.
 Thus, from the perspective of semiotics, translation is thought of as a way of interpreting texts in which encyclopedic content varies and each sociocultural context is unique.